cyberark/conjur-api-dotnet/README.md

 # Conjur API for .NET

-This is an implementation of the .NET API for [Conjur](https://developer.conjur.net/).
+This is a *Draft* implementation of the .NET API for [V5 Conjur](https://developer.conjur.net/).
 This implementation includes an example that shows how to:

     - Authenticate
+    - Load Policy
     - Check permissions to get the value of a variable
     - Get the value of a variable
     - Use a Host Factory token to create a new Host and get an apiKey to use with Conjur

 ## Building

 This sample was built and tested with Visual Studio 2015.

 To load in Visual Studio, from the Visual Studio File menu select Open > Project/Solution > api-dotnet.sln and build the solution.
 This will create: